11ty/eleventy-navigation/README.md

 # eleventy-navigation

-A plugin for creating hierarchical navigation in Eleventy plugins.
+A plugin for creating hierarchical navigation in Eleventy projects.
 Supports breadcrumbs too!

 ## Installation